lukso-network/docs/docs/learn/assets.md

 Centralized storage solutions are user-friendly and can be a good starting point for those new to the ecosystem or participating in hackathons.
 However, they rely on a single point of control, which may not align with the decentralized ethos of blockchain technology.

-Decentralized storage solutions align with the decentralized nature of blockchain and offer benefits like _redundancy_, _censorship resistance_, and _permanent storage_, which are more complex to interact with.
+Decentralized storage solutions align with the decentralized nature of blockchain and offer benefits like _redundancy_, _censorship resistance_, and _permanent storage_.
+However, they might be more complex to interact with.

 ## Generate the JSON File